-This recipe for mashed pumpkin, a sweet, spicy and crunchy side dish topped with coconut is a delicious healthy alternative to mashed potatoes.
-Serve this pumpkin mash with chicken or fish.
-Or with rice and curry as a vegan side dish.
+This savory mashed pumpkin is a sweet and spicy side dish made with fresh pumpkin and topped with crunchy coconut.
+Serve this pumpkin mash on toast or with chicken, fish, or rice and curry as a vegan side dish.

-This recipe is loosely adapted from “Mathanga Erissery”, a simple Indian pumpkin mash recipe that uses pumpkin, coconut and a few spices.
-Disclaimer: carrots, onions, and fennel seeds are not part of erissery.
+This recipe is loosely adapted from “Mathanga Erissery”, a simple Indian mashed pumpkin recipe that uses pumpkin, coconut and a few spices.
+Disclaimer: carrots, onions, and fennel seeds are not part of the traditional dish.
 I’ve taken the liberty to add them for extra flavor and nutrition.

 Health benefits of pumpkin and other ingredients